-A drug conviction can disqualify a student for SFA funds.
-The student self-certifies through the application process that he or she is eligible for aid; you're not required to verify this unless you have conflicting information.
+A drug conviction can disqualify a student for FSA funds.
+The student self-certifies in applying for aid that he is eligible; you're not required to verify this unless you have conflicting information.

-A conviction that was reversed, set aside, or removed from the student's record does not count, nor does one received when the student was a juvenile, unless he or she was tried as an adult.
+A conviction that was reversed, set aside, or removed from the student's record does not count, nor does one received when the student was a juvenile, unless she was tried as an adult.

-The period of ineligibility for SFA funds depends on whether the conviction was for sale or possession, and whether the student had previous offenses.
+The period of ineligibility for FSA funds depends on whether the conviction was for sale or possession, and whether the student had previous offenses.
 (A conviction for sale of drugs includes convictions for conspiring to sell drugs.)

-Possession of illegal drugs Sale of illegal drugs 1st offense 1 year from date of conviction 2 years from date of conviction 2nd offense 2 years from date of conviction Indefinite period $st$ 3+ offenses Indefinite period 🔸
+Possession of illegal drugs Sale of illegal drugs 1st offense 1 year from date of conviction 2 years from date of conviction 2nd offense 2 years from date of conviction Indefinite period $st$ 3+ offenses Indefinite period $st$